Fabi-P/Fabi-P/README.md

 ## 📌 Current Focus

 🔹 Actively looking for a **Software Developer** role to apply my skills in real-world projects.
-🔹 Collaborating with a teammate from my bootcamp to **turn our final projects into real applications**.
+🔹 Volunteering with Scottish Tech Alliance to develop a Wordpress website for a charity.
-🔹 Learning how to **deploy applications on AWS** and deepening my understanding of **Linux systems**.
+🔹 Developing design skills on Figma, while designing [my portfolio website](https://fabiola.dev).
-🔹 Exploring **digital sustainability** and how to reduce the carbon footprint of websites and web applications.
+🔹 Exploring **digital sustainability** and how to [calculate](https://github.com/Fabi-P/carbon-calculator) and reduce my digital carbon footprint.
-🔹 Planning to integrate **eco-friendly development practices** into future projects to create more sustainable software solutions.
+🔹 Participating in Hackathons and networking events (checkout my [LinkedIn](http://www.linkedin.com/in/fabiola-palmas) for updates).
 <br/>
 <br/>
 ## 🌍 Connect with Me